usaid-cs/yesterday-i-learned/biology.md

 1. That nasty teenage boy moustache is called the Peach Fuzz.
 1. [Ketogenic diets slightly increase calorie expenditure.](http://alivebynature.com/do-ketogenic-diets-have-a-metabolic-advantage/) That is not to say it's better or that it's a weight-loss program; it's just what it is.
 1. The basal metabolic rate, the rate no matter what you do throughout the day, [decreases](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4156923/) by 30% when you age from 20 to 70, around 1% every two years, as a result of muscle loss.
 While the young adult is around 50% lean muscle by mass, old people are only at 25%.
-1. The same [gene that controls dry/wet earwax](https://en.wikipedia.org/wiki/ABCC11) also controls smelly armpits.
-So only people with dry earwax can be potential mates.
+1. The same [gene that controls dry/wet earwax](https://en.wikipedia.org/wiki/ABCC11) also controls smelly armpits ("Osmidrosis").
+[The dry type is recessive](https://en.wikipedia.org/wiki/Earwax#Physiology), so only people with dry earwax can be potential mates.
 1. [Grapefruit, pomegranate, and other citrus fruits](https://en.wikipedia.org/wiki/CYP3A4#Inhibition_through_fruit_ingestion) can inhibit Cytochrome P450 3A4 activity, an enzyme that oxidises drugs and toxins.
 1. [Sexual reproduction started 1.2 billion years ago](https://en.wikipedia.org/wiki/Evolution_of_sexual_reproduction#Origin_of_sexual_reproduction), in the form of single-cell eukaryotes. (eukaryotes are cells with nuclei)
 1. [Alex the parrot](https://en.wikipedia.org/wiki/Alex_%28parrot%29) is the only non-human animal to have asked a question.
 Apes can answer questions, but [cannot ask them](https://en.wikipedia.org/wiki/Primate_cognition#Asking_questions_and_giving_negative_answers).
 Alex's last words were reportedly "You be good, see you tomorrow.
 I love you".